theflakes/jve/README.md

                                     - case insensitive match -u, --unique                    Get uniqued entries for:
-                                    - if used by itself, all field names across all logs and their data types
+                                    - if used by itself, all field names across all logs and their data types are printed out
                                     - if the field is an array, the second data type will be that of the values, unless the array is empty then there will not be a second data type listed
+                                    - if more than one data type is listed for a field then there are at least two logs with the same field name but containing differing value types
                                     - unique key names of logs wherein the given key exists
                                     - if '--values' is also specified, list all the